 The night-time analysis is important in two ways.
 First, even if our results only apply to the night time, using these rigorously estimated results to calibrate a simulation model would allow us to develop an understanding of the potential benefits of proactively admitting patients to the ICU during the night.
-This is valuable from a managerial standpoint, because of the fact that night-time physician staffing tends to be much lower than during the rest of the day, which makes having an automated early warning system to inform proactive ICU admissions to be especially useful.
+This is valuable from a managerial standpoint, because of the fact that night-time physician staffing tends to be much lower than during the rest of the day, which makes having an automated early warning system to inform proactive ICU admissions especially useful.
 Second, as discussed next, we believe that it is possible that our results may generalize to admission of patients during non-night time decision epochs.

 Table 6 summarizes the means of the risk covariates for the full sample and night-time matched sample.
+We quantify the differences in means using standardized differences (Std.
+Dif.), which are simply the difference in means between the two samples standardized by the average standard deviation of the two samples.
 We can see that for all risk covariates, except for the EDIP2 score, the absolute value of the standardized differences between the full and matched sample are well less than 0.1, suggesting that these samples are quite similar (Rosenbaum and Rubin 1985).
 The difference in EDIP2 scores lends more evidence to our argument that patients are more likely to be admitted to the ICU at night, thereby increasing the strength of our instrument.
 We found a similar pattern for 30 other comorbidity and seasonality covariates.
-As the samples appear very similar on all other dimensions, this is suggestive that our empirical findings may generalize to non-night time EDIP2 decision epochs.